oroinc/documentation/backend/setup/system-requirements/database-optimization.rst

                 charset: utf8mb4
                 collate: utf8mb4_unicode_ci

-.. note:: If you use the version of MySQL that is older than 5.7, also add the `row_format: DYNAMIC` option to the
+.. note:: If you use a version of MySQL that is older than 5.7, also add the `row_format: DYNAMIC` option to the
     `default_table_options` section.

-For more details, please see the |Setting up the Database to be UTF8| article.
+Please see the |Setting up the Database to be UTF8| article for more details.

 Block Nested Loop (BNL) in MySQL 5.6 and later